Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Methods

 At test-time, we focus on a precise estimate for the latents $z$.
 These latents are usually inferred with the encoder that computes the approximate variational posterior $q(z|x)$.
 Here, we aim to further refine this estimate by performing inference based on the decoder $p(x|z)$.
 Technically, this can be achieved by directly performing gradient descent on the latents, with the decoder starting from the encoder estimate \citep{schott2018towards, ghosh2019resisting} (see Appx. \ref{section: hybrid_inference} for further details).

 For Euclidean latent spaces $z \in \mathbb{R}^n$, we can simply rely on the standard VAE framework, using~a Normal ($\mathcal{N}$) posterior and prior for those dimensions.
-However, for spherical latent spaces $\mathbb{S}^n$, we build on the work by \citet{davidson2018hyperspherical}, assuming a von Mises (vMF) distribution.
+For spherical latent spaces $\mathbb{S}^n$, we use a wrapped Normal distribution ($w\mathcal{N}$), akin to previous work \citep{falorsi2019reparameterizing,jensen2020manifold}, which satisfies the topology of the latent space.
 For the relevant case of a toroidal latent space, we can use $\mathbb{T}^2 = \mathbb{S}^1 \times \mathbb{S}^1$, together with the fact that the variational posterior is, usually, assumed to factorize across dimensions.
-Additionally, the factorization helps keeping the equations the same when working with multiple latents (corresponding to multiple ensembles), i.e., $z=\{z_1, ..., z_k\}$.
+This factorization also helps keep the equations the same when working with multiple latents (corresponding to multiple ensembles), i.e., $z=\{z_1, ..., z_k\}$.